raphael-group/chisel/README.md

 <a name="software"></a>
 ### Software

-The current implementation of CHISEL is on `python2.7` and [CHISEL](https://bioconda.github.io/recipes/chisel/README.html) is distributed as a [bioconda](https://bioconda.github.io/) package.
+The current implementation of CHISEL is written in `python2.7` and [CHISEL](https://bioconda.github.io/recipes/chisel/README.html) is distributed as a [bioconda](https://bioconda.github.io/) package.
 CHISEL provides different commands (in `bin`) to automatically execute the different features/pipelines of CHISEL.
 See details in [Usage](#usage).

 <a name="quick"></a>
 ## Quick start

 The user can automatically install CHISEL and test the complete CHISEL pipeline on the available demo with the 4 following commands.
-A successful execution of these commands will generate the final plots of the demo as PNG images in `chisel/demos/complete/plots/`

 ```shell
 git clone https://github.com/raphael-group/chisel && cd chisel # Clone CHISEL and enters the directory